PennTURBO/Turbo-Documentation/index.md

 The TURBO group has developed an application ontology, [TURBO ontology](turbo-ontology.md), that is based on the Ontology for Biobanking and uses OBO Foundry terms wherever possible.

+The TURBO group also makes use of OBO Foundry ontologies for tasks such as [ICD code mapping to disease classes](ICD_disease_associations.md).

 ## Technology